Jonathan Shi

 Research

-I study simple models of highly non-convex functions in high dimensions (specifically, spin glass models) to find generalizable lessons for non-convex optimization and sampling.
-Some of the findings clarify the boundary between what quantum vs. classical computers are capable of.
+I study simple models of highly non-convex functions in high dimensions—especially spin glasses—to find general principles for optimization and sampling.
+Some of this work helps delineate what quantum and classical algorithms can achieve.

-During my Ph.D. work at Cornell, I applied the Sum-of-Squares proof-to-algorithm framework to optimization problems arising in signal processing and unsupervised learning.
+Earlier, during my Ph.D. at Cornell, I applied the Sum-of-Squares proof-to-algorithm framework to optimization problems in signal processing and unsupervised learning.
 I also developed a circuits-to-codes method for quantum error correction.

 Selected publications